MindscapeHQ/raygun4net/README.md

 }
 ```

+At any point after calling the Attach method, you can use RaygunClient.Current to get the static instance.
+This can be used for manually sending messages (via the Send methods) or changing options such as the User identity string.

-By default, SendAsync method overloads are available for sending using `await` in async methods.
-When manually sending currently the compiler does not allow you to use `await` in a catch block.
+SendAsync method overloads are available for manually sending exceptions using `await` in async methods.
+When manually sending, currently the compiler does not allow you to use `await` in a catch block.
 You can however call SendAsync in a blocking way:

 ```csharp
 try